-Chair, Department of Music: Associate Professor Futrell Professors: Erdmann, Fischer Faw Associate Professors: Hogan, Metzger Assistant Professors: Buckmaster, Coleman, Knight, Shimron Instructor: LaRocco Professor Emeritus: Artley, Bragg Lecturers: Butler-Cornelius, Sawyer Adjuncts: Brito, Carter, Celona, Cykert, Dollar, Hankins, Harwood, Henderson, Hopper, Lael, Newton, Novine-Whitaker, Roberts, Skidmore, Skogen, Summers, Turanchik Artist-in-Residence: Metzger
+Chair: Assistant Professor Buckmaster Professors: Erdmann, Fischer Faw Associate Professors: Futrell, Hogan, Metzger Assistant Professors: Coleman, Knight, Shimron Instructor: LaRocco Professor Emeritus: Artley, Bragg Lecturers: Butler-Cornelius, Sawyer Adjuncts: Brito, Carter, Celona-VanGorden, Cykert, DiCamillo, Dollar, Hankins, Harwood, Henderson, Hopper, Newton, Novine-Whittaker, Peters, Roberts, Skidmore, Skogen, Summers, Turanchik Artist in Decidence Mataer

+Artist-in-Residence: Metzger

-The Department of Music at Elon University offers four music majors.
-The B.S. in Music Education is for those students who wish to teach in elementary, middle or high school music programs.
+The Department of Music offers four music majors.
+The Bachelor of Science in Music Education is for those students who wish to teach in elementary, middle or high school music programs.
 The program is a collaborative effort between the Department of Music and the Department of Education.
-The A.B. in Music Performance is for those students who wish to emphasize the study of instrumental or vocal music.
+The Bachelor of Arts in Music Performance is for those students who wish to emphasize the study of instrumental or vocal music.
 Students in this program will be expected to become accomplished performers while developing a solid base in theory and history.
 The B.S. in Music Technology is for students who wish to pursue a career in the music industry or academia in the field of music technology and synthesis.
 The A.B. in Music is primarily for those students who do not wish to concentrate on a performance area or who wish to double major in another liberal arts department.
 Students in this program will have a continuing background in musical performance through participation in ensembles and private lessons.